 FINMA is also responsible for supervising financial market infrastructures.
 However, the Financial Market Infrastructure Act (FMIA) states that systemically important financial market infrastructures are also subject to monitoring by the Swiss National Bank (SNB).

-The FinTech Desk is housed within the Markets division and is available to answer questions from interested parties regarding the legal classification of FinTech projects.
+The "Market Analysis" group is in charge of granting FinTech licences and supervising licensed institutions (persons defined under Art.
+1b Banking Act).
+The group also manages the FINMA FinTech Desk in its role as a FinTech centre of competence.
+The FinTech Desk is available to answer questions from interested parties regarding the legal classification of FinTech projects.
 In this capacity it also handles enquiries about whether FinTech business models are subject to the financial market laws.
 Besides this, the Markets division supports the other divisions in FinTech matters and participates in working groups on FinTech topics.

 Supervised institutions (banks, securities dealers, insurance companies) may use the ratings of recognised rating agencies to satisfy supervisory requirements set out in financial market law.
-The Markets division is responsible for the recognition of rating agencies whose ratings can then be used for regulatory purposes.
+The "Market Analysis" group within the Markets division is responsible for the recognition of rating agencies whose ratings can then be used for regulatory purposes.

 The Accounting group deals with all accounting matters and assists the other divisions with any questions they may have about national and international accounting standards used by supervised institutions or issued by FINMA.
 Besides the internal support it provides, the Accounting group is also the contact point for external queries about accounting.